 Northeastern University prides itself on having a top-ranked Employer Engagement and Career Design office that has been ranked in the top three for Colleges in America With the Best Job & Career Placement Services for 2019 by The Princeton Review.
 We strive to create a diverse and sustainable network of students, alumni, and employers, creating a robust social ecosystem through career advising, daily drop-ins, and individual appointments.

 If you have access to our Boston campus, visit us in the Career Studio.
 Located on the first floor of Stearns Center, is a welcoming space where you can envision, design & navigate your career.
 You can drop in for a few minutes to have a quick conversation, sit down at a computer to apply for jobs and internships, or get feedback and assistance with your resumé, cover letter, and LinkedIn profile.
 Feel free to bring your laptop.

 To support veterans, active-duty students, and alumni, the Employer Engagement and Career Design office partners with the Dolce Center for the Advancement of Veterans and Servicemembers (CAVS) to assist in career exploration, job search, continuing education, and professional development.

 Northeastern’s Employer Engagement and Career Design office is located at:

 103 Stearns Center

 Boston, MA 02115

 If you do not have access to our Boston campus: Whether you’re enrolled at a Northeastern graduate campus or attend classes online, Employer Engagement and Career Design offers many resources for distance learners at all stages of their career development, job search, and career management process.
-We can help with any career-related issue and can also discuss your self-assessment results through Skype or telephone appointment.
-Contact 617.373.2430 to arrange a Skype or telephone appointment today!
+We can help with any career-related issue and can also discuss your self-assessment results by appointment.
+Contact 617.373.2430 or contact us here to make an appointment.